 are beginning a major update of the website.

-is five years since we first launched UV Guide UK.
+It is 12 years since we first launched UV Guide

-We never expected it to be so popular - since our
+UK.
+We never expected it to be so popular - to date

 2005, however, there have been some fascinating